Packaging machines for legal cannabis products: A beginner's guide

 - Do you have any speed requirements?
 If high speeds are a primary concern, this will inform the recommendations of the packaging machine manufacturer.

 - Do you have any budget restrictions?
 Like everything else, it does come down to money eventually.
-Packaging automation is a substantial investment.
+Packaging automation is a substantial investment, but when done right, it can provide a substantial ROI.
 That said, there's a wide array of options on the market from very basic to high-end turnkey lines.
 Financing is also an option you may want to explore.

 Learn more about automated packaging systems